 $u

 .
 But once you're thinking about doing that, it's time to face the facts: even the hypothetical "cool" implementation of N we have is grotesquely inefficient for reasonably complicated knot vectors.
-To calculate the basis efficiently, you should only calculate the values that have a chance of being non-zero.
-And you should get the impulse value by doing something like a binary search.

 So before I can get where I want to go with knot vectors, I need to have a working polynomial class and a working binary search.
 Plus I think it might be worthwhile to have a short post discussing the